 Following Tom junior’s untimely death his son, also named Tom, took some interest in the business, joining in 1932.
 The new manager of the funeral business was old Tom Neville’s nephew, Ernest Wood.
 His father William had worked for the firm, his brother Bert, was employed as a carpenter and joiner, and his elder son, Stuart, joined the firm in 1938, later followed by Stuart’s brother, Hugh, both of who would also work for the funeral service.

-By 1948 Ernest Wood was making a number of changes to the funeral business.
-The last of the Belgian Blacks were retired to grass at John Neville’s farm.
-Rolls Royce funeral cars and hearses were purchased to replace them.
+By 1948 the last of the Belgian Blacks were retired to grass at John Neville’s farm and Rolls Royce funeral cars and hearses were purchased to replace them.

 1n 1976 Neville’s purchased the building and undertaking firm of George Squires and Sons of Shefford.

-Michael Liddle, our current managing director, joined the business in 1989 and in 1990 the business was further enhanced when Arnolds Funeral Service in Bedford was purchased to enable the proprietor to take semi retirement.
-Since the millennium further branches have been purchased in Hemel Hempstead and Hitchin as well as the memorial business of Garlick Bros in Bedford.
+Michael Liddle, our current managing director, joined the business in 1989 and in 1990 the business purchased Arnolds Funeral Service in Bedford to enable the proprietor to retire.
+Further branches have been added in Hemel Hempstead and Hitchin as well as the memorial business of Garlick Bros in Bedford.

-It is a sign of the family continuity and commitment provided from this link that sees members of the fourth and fifth generation still actively involved in the running of the business.
+Family continuity and commitment remains strong, as members of the fourth and fifth generation are still actively involved in the running of the business.